Rama-C/Interactive_Visualization_using_D3/README.md

 Monica: Animation seems to be fast ,thus preventing me from grasping the information.

-Anu:    Various size of the circles represents the variation but couldn’t get how big is the variation.
+Anu:    Various sizes of the circles represents the variation but couldn’t get how big is the variation.

 The index_two.html has an animation with three different colours and a legend is included to interpret the colours.